 They will publish and make explicit the Behaviour for learning Policy to all parents, staff and students.
+Darland High School - Behaviour for Learning Policy - July 2024 Page

 The guidance of all responsibilities in respect of promoting good behaviour and procedures will form a key component of staff induction.
 Annual guidance and training is provided for all staff to ensure consistency in dealing with incidents.